pingcap/docs/tidb-cloud/terraform-use-cluster-resource.md

 # Use Cluster Resource

-You can learn how to create and modify a TiDB Cloud cluster with the `tidbcloud_cluster` resource in this document.
+You can learn how to manage a TiDB Cloud cluster with the `tidbcloud_cluster` resource in this document.

 In addition, you will also learn how to get the necessary information with the `tidbcloud_projects` and `tidbcloud_cluster_specs` data sources.

+The features of the `tidbcloud_cluster` resource include the following:

+- Create TiDB Serverless and TiDB Dedicated clusters.
+- Modify TiDB Dedicated clusters.
+- Delete TiDB Serverless and TiDB Dedicated clusters.

 ## Prerequisites